omgnetwork/dev-portal/docs/blockchain-design.md

 User must validate with the following frequency:

-Validate the child chain
-Every REP

-To ensure you have enough time to submit an exit request in case chain invalid.
+* Validate the child chain every `REP` to ensure you have enough time to submit an exit request in case chain invalid.
-Validate exits

-Every MFP	To challenge invalid regular exits.
+* Validate exits every `MFP` to challenge invalid regular exits.
-Validate in-flight exits	Every MFP/2	To challenge invalid actions in the in-flight exit protocol.
+* Validate in-flight exits every `MFP/2` to challenge invalid actions in the in-flight exit protocol.

-To cover all possible misbehaviors that may occur in the network, user must validate at rarest every min(REP, MFP/2).
+> To cover all possible misbehaviors that may occur in the network, user must validate at rarest every `min(REP, MFP/2)`.